-- (1) The term "Secretary" means the Secretary of Labor. - (2) The term "Commission" means the Occupational Safety and Health Review Commission established under this Act. - (3) The term "commerce" means trade, traffic, commerce, transportation, or communication among the several States, or between a State and any place outside thereof, or within the District of Columbia, or a possession of the United States (other than the Trust Territory of the Pacific Islands), or between points in the same State but through a point outside thereof. - (4) The term "person" means one or more individuals, partnerstrips, associations, corporations, business trusts, legal representatives, or any organized group of persons. - (5) The term "employer" means a person engaged in a business affecting commerce who has employees, but does not include the United States (not including the United States

-Postal Service is an employer who has employees, but does not include the United States (not including the United States subject to the Act.

-See Historical States. - (6) The term "employee" means an employee of an employer who is employed in a business of his employer which affects commerce. - (7) The term "State" includes a State of the United States, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, Guarn, and the Trust Territory of the Pacific Islands. - (8) The term "occupational safety and health standard" means a standard which requires conditions, or the adoption or use of one or more practices, means, methods, operations, or processes, reasonably necessary or appropriate to provide safe or healthful employment and places of employment. - (9) The term "national consensus standard" means any occupational safety and health standard or modification thereof which (1), has been adopted and promutgated by a nationally recognized standards-producing organization under procedures whereby it can be determined by the Scoretary that persons interested and affected by the scope or provisions of the standard have reached substantial agreement on its adoption, (2) was formulated in a manner which afforded an opportunity for diverse views to be considered and (3) has been designated as such a standard by the Secretary, after consultation with other appropriate Federal agencies. - (10) The term "established Federal standard" means any operative occupational safety and health standard established by any agency of the United States and presently in effect, or contained in any Act of Congress in force on the date of enactment of this Act. - (11) The term "Committee" means the National Advisory Committee on Occupational Safety and Health established under this Act. - (12) The term "Director" means the Director of the National Institute for Occupational Safety and Health. - (13) The term "Institute" means the National Institute for Occupational Safety and Health established under this Act. - (14) The term "Workmen's Compensation Commission" means the National Commission on State Workmen's Compensation Laws established under this Act.
+- (1) The term "Secretary" means the Secretary of Labor. - (2) The term "Commission" means the Occupational Safety and Health Review Commission established under this Act. - (3) The term "commerce" means trade, traffic, commerce, transportation, or communication among the several States, or between a State and any place outside thereof, or within the District of Columbia, or a possession of the United States (other than the Trust Territory of the Pacific Islands), or between points in the same State but through a point outside thereof. - (4) The term "person" means one or more individuals, partnerships, associations, corporations, business trusts, legal representatives, or any organized group of persons. - (5) The term "employer" means a person engaged in a business affecting commerce who has employees, but does not include the United States (not including the United States subject to the Act Postal Service) or any State or political subdivision of a State. - (6) The term "employee" means an employee of an employer who is employed in a business of his employer which affects commerce. - (7) The term "State" includes a State of the United States, the District of Columbia.
+Puerto Alco, the Virgin Islands, American Samoa, Guam, and the Trust Territory of the Pacific Islands. - (8) The term "occupational safety and health standard" means a standard which requires conditions, or the adoption or use of one or more practices, means, methods, operations, or processes, reasonably necessary or appropriate to provide safe or healthful employment and places of employment. - (9) The term "national consensus standard" means any occupational safety and health standard or modification thereof which (1), has been adopted and promagated by a nationally recognized standards-producing organization under procedures whereby it can be determined by the Secretary that persons interested and affected by the scope or provisions of the standard have reached substantial agreement or, its adoption, (2) was formulated in a manner which afforced an opportunity for diverse views to be considered. and (3) has been designated as such a standard by the Secretary, after consultation with other appropriate Federal agencies. - (40) The term "established Federal standard" means any operative occupational safety and health standard established by any agency of the United States and presently in effect, or contained in any Act of Congress in force on the date of enactmen; of this Act. - (11) The term "Committee" means the National Advisory Committee on Occupational Safety and Health established under this Act. - (12) The term "Director" means the Director of the National Institute for Occupational Safety and Health. - (13) The term "Institute" means the National Institute for Occupational Safety and Health established under this Act. - (14) The term "Workmen's Compensation Commission" means the National Commission on State Workmen's Compensation Laws established under this Act.